We are a team of professionals passionate about trees and gardens and their best integration into urban landscapes:

 The tree is at the heart of design projects.
 Projects are then respectful of the biology of this incredible living being.

 Keen to transmit knowledge on trees and nourished by previous international professional experience in IT, Rachel is also a webmaster and experimented in natural referencing.
-She has followed the teaching of the company Ranking Metrics in natural referencing, web-writing optimization and use of Google Analytics, as well as seminars on the use of social networks and press/media communication.
+She has followed a specific teaching in natural referencing, web-writing optimization and use of Google Analytics, as well as seminars on the use of social networks and press/media communication.

 She is particularly attentive to educational missions in which her communication skills can be implemented around tree, forest, environment and ecology.
 This, in French or English.

 One of her partners in this iniative is : Delphine Mestoudjian